damianhakert/damianhakert.github.io/source/gogs/index.html.md

 ## What is Gogs?

 Gogs is an open-source, lean, self-hosted Git service.
 It's built on Go which makes it cross-platform friendly.
 Installation is pretty easy with a single binary.
-Gogs has a low footprint and is easy on system resources (it can even run on Raspberry Pi).
+Gogs has a low footprint and is easy on system resources.

 ## GitLab's Support of Gogs